15 % discount on the London Pass® 10 % to Explorer Pass · until 23 August 2026

 The London Pass®

-All-inclusive sightseeing pass with over 100 attractions.
-Windsor Castle, hop-on hop-off bus and Thames boat trip are automatically included.
-Flexible from 1 to 10 days.
+All-inclusive sightseeing pass covering around 111 attractions.
+Windsor Castle, the hop-on hop-off bus and a Thames river cruise are automatically included.
+Flexible duration from 1 to 10 days.

 London Explorer Pass